UX DESIGN COURSE - NJ TRANSIT APP

-Transportation apps have dramatically changed the way people get from point A to B and Everyone knows when you’re taking public transportation it can be very stressful and frustrating depending on the time of the day and weather conditions.
+Everyone knows taking public transportation it could be most of the time a stressful and frustrating task depending on the time of the day and weather conditions.

-There are few apps out there but none of them are 100% accurate and tasks like planning trips, checking time schedule and purchase tickets are poorly implemented or spread across multiple platforms which wastes so much time and energy.
+Some of the transit apps offer different type of features.
+However, none of them are 100% accurate and tasks like planning trips, checking time schedule and purchase tickets are poorly implemented or spread across multiple screens which wastes so much time and energy.